Basic Training—11th Week

 They had performed exercises under simulated enemy fire before, but this looked quite different.
 Captain Willikers met them on the field.

 “Alright, ladies!
-You sacks of crap are now SLIGHTLY LESS terrible than the day you showed up here, thanks to me!
+You arrogant little fucks are now SLIGHTLY LESS terrible than the day you showed up here, thanks to me!
 But you aren’t trenchers until I SAY you’re trenchers!” he screamed.

 “Yes, sir!” they bellowed back together.